ISO 27002:2022 Clause 5.28 Collection of Evidence

 - Be able to evidence that you followed the documented process in the event that you have had to collect evidence as part of your business operations.

-What will an auditor check for ISO 27001:2022 Annex A 5.28?
+What an auditor will check

 The audit is going to check a number of areas.
 Lets go through the main ones